Country Reports on Terrorism: Summary

 Evan as its power diminishes; the ideology of al-Qaida strengthens as the influence of the ideology is taken up by others as their new belief.
 Smaller groups have even officially joined the cause of al-Qaida and gained official recognition from al-Qaida.
 Some of the groups that are known to support al-Qaida are Abu Musab, the unknown jihadist in Madrid, and the new leader of the GSPC in Algeria to name a few.
-Other unofficially supports al-Qaida's cause by following in the ideology's of al-Qaida and battle.
+Other unofficially supports al-Qaida's cause by following in the ideologies of al-Qaida and battle.
 Now that al-Qaida is growing weaker, the small local groups and smaller cells of al-Qaida have taken over the preparation for attacks from planning to the gathering of supplies.
 The cells and small groups are all around the world, the known ones can be found from Saudi Arabia to East Africa.
 They are responsible for the attacks on the United States Embassies in Nairobi and in Dar es Salaam and much more.
 There are still many extremists rising to cause more chaos and plan more ways to spread their views.

 Their new allegiances have carried out attacks across the globe from Saudi Arabia to Indonesia.
 The battle is now with smaller groups following the example of al-Qaida.
 Since the numbers of targets have increased and have spread the world, the counterterrorism community has adapted.
 The United States worked hard to deepen their connections to other counties and build trust between agencies.
 They work closer together than ever to prevent attacks around the globes and the ideology of al-Qaida to spreading even further.
 The efforts have prevented attacks in airports and against the United States financial institution.
-While the United States and allies in the war against terrorism are focused mainly on al-Qaida and those that work under al-Qaida's ideology, they are also working tirelessly to prevent other extreme groups both terrorist or radicals from gaining control.
-If they do end up gaining, power the counter-terrorism agency of all counties work together on preventing attacks.
+While the United States and allies in the war against terrorism are focused mainly on al-Qaida and those that work under al-Qaida's ideology, they are also working tirelessly to prevent other extreme groups both terrorist and radicals from gaining control.
+If they do end up gaining, power the counter-terrorism agency of all counties works together on preventing attacks.
 They have been successful in preventing most of the attacks.
 The attack on the United States financial institution was prevented by sharing information with the United Kingdom and Pakistan.
 The airports are more secure and safe out of combined efforts of counties around the world coordinating with The United States.
 The United States also fighting terrorism by helping governments that are fighting terrorism on their homeland with training.